MariusSimonFischer/das1-solver/README.md

 The sub-directories include different parts of the project.
 The directory jsons contains the provided data from the Chair.
 Greedy_Heuristic includes the Greedy Algorithm, Nearest_Neighbour_Heuristic is the directory for the adapted Nearest Neighbour Algorithm and New_arc_based_MIP contains the Gurobi Solver implementation.
 The two Computational_Results directories simply include analytical graphs and data outputs used for analysis within the Bachelor Thesis.

+Within each Solving Algorithm directory, the following files are included:
+- run_instance.py: The main file to run the algorithm for all instances
+- run.py: The main file to run the algorithm for a single instance
+- JSONLoader.py: The file to load the data from the json file
+- DataMappings.py: The file to adjust data for the underlying problem
+- heuristic.py/ Gurobi_Solver_DAS.py: The files to implement the solving algorithm
+- SolutionMap.html: HTML code to visualize the solution on a map
+- networkx_graph.py: The file to build a networkx graph for the Gurobi_Solver_DAS.py Furthermore, the Gurobi Algorithm can be run without realizing optional stops by using the file Gurobi_Solver_DAS_no_optional_stops.py and adjusting Gurobi_Solver_DAS.py at comment (# Case without optional stops).
+-
 # Running the Algorithms
 All three algorithms can be run using the same workflow: